-Enrolled in an MBA Program in Community Economic Development through the University of Cape Breton, David has achieved an Applied Degree from Lethbridge College in Environmental Science –Physical Geology and Biology.
+Enrolled in an MBA Program in Community Economic Development, David has achieved an Applied Degree from Lethbridge College in Environmental Science –Physical Geology and Biology.
 In 2002, David received accreditation in the Local Government and Applied Land Use Planning Programs at the University of Alberta and was responsible for the development and promotion of the Applied Land Use Planning program at the University of Alberta.
 David is a member of the Alberta Society of Engineering Technologists as a Certified Technologist (C. Tech).

 Donna Mandau, Director

 In combination with 30+ years of experience in executive management, senior leadership, finance, investor relations, operations, business development for private and public companies, Donna brings strategic direction and vision to the organization and offers business management expertise.
 Donna is currently working to complete an Executive Management MBA and has achieved a degree from the University of Alberta.

 Donna’s entrepreneurial leadership and passion is responsible for the business development of a clean technology company, its operations initiatives, development of strategic partnerships and stakeholder relationships, investor relations and supporting the overall marketing and advertising platforms in elevating the company’s business model and vision.
 Her prior work as an entrepreneur was working with a technology and engineering team where Donna came to realize graphene as a valuable solution to that market sector.
 Conducting further research into graphene, Donna realized the immense potential and business opportunity to exploit the properties of graphene and formed a team of like-minded individuals looking for technology solutions utilizing graphene for applications solutions to serve Alberta and Canada that would support global initiatives.